unmannedlab/Colosseum/docs/apis.md

 client.simSetWind(wind)
 ```

-Also see example script in [set_wind.py](https://github.com/Microsoft/AirSim/blob/main/PythonClient/multirotor/set_wind.py)
+Also see example script in [set_wind.py](https://github.com/CodexLabsLLC/Colosseum/blob/main/PythonClient/multirotor/set_wind.py)

 ### Lidar APIs
-AirSim offers API to retrieve point cloud data from Lidar sensors on vehicles.
+Colosseum offers API to retrieve point cloud data from Lidar sensors on vehicles.
 You can set the number of channels, points per second, horizontal and vertical FOV, etc parameters in [settings.json](settings.md).

 More on [lidar APIs and settings](lidar.md) and [sensor settings](sensors.md)

 ### Light Control APIs

-Lights that can be manipulated inside AirSim can be created via the `simSpawnObject()` API by passing either `PointLightBP` or `SpotLightBP` as the `asset_name` parameter and `True` as the `is_blueprint` parameter.
+Lights that can be manipulated inside Colosseum can be created via the `simSpawnObject()` API by passing either `PointLightBP` or `SpotLightBP` as the `asset_name` parameter and `True` as the `is_blueprint` parameter.
 Once a light has been spawned, it can be manipulated using the following API:

 * `simSetLightIntensity`: This allows you to edit a light's intensity or brightness.
 It takes two parameters, `light_name`, the name of the light object returned by a previous call to `simSpawnObject()`, and `intensity`, a float value.